Mineral, Washington

 Mineral is an unincorporated community and census-designated place (CDP) in Lewis County, Washington, on State Route 7 near the Pierce/Lewis county line.

 Mineral originally began as a logging camp and mining town.
 Prospectors searching the area for gold instead found coal and arsenic.
-By the early 1920s, the mines closed, and with a devastating fire to the town's largest sawmill, Mineral began to turn to tourism as its main industry, primarily through recreational fishing on Mineral Lake.

-The Mineral Log Lodge, built in 1906, was listed to the National Register of Historic Places in 1975.
+By the early 1920s, the mines closed and a devastating fire to the town's largest sawmill ended the early, peak years of the community.
+Mineral began to turn to tourism as its main industry, primarily through recreational fishing on Mineral Lake.
+A local attraction is the Mineral Log Lodge, listed on the National Register of Historic Places.

 History

+The area was first settled by non-indigenous people in the 1890s, mostly homesteaders and coal mining and timber prospectors.
+The earliest known settler was the Fritz family in 1891.
 The town was founded no later than 1897 on the shore of Mineral Lake, adopting the name from the lake and the veins of ruby of arsenic in the region.
-The area would be referred to as Mineral City and Mineral Creek in its early days.
-The lake was once known as "Goldsboro Lake".
+The area was referred to as Mineral City and Mineral Creek in its early days.
+The lake was originally known as Round Top Lake and also as Goldsboro Lake.
+Many of Mineral’s settlers were from Kentucky.

+Primarily known as a timber community, Mineral's economic beginnings started with a false find of silver on Mineral Creek in 1892, leading to land speculation and a silver rush.
+A small colony under the name Mineral City, and an undeveloped camp known as Contact City, began but lack of the promised metal led to abandonment.
+The remains of both mining sites disappeared after a flood in 1902.

+In place of silver, arsenic mines were opened and the first roads into the community were built in 1900.
+The first store opened in 1902.
+A rail line to the community that offered passenger and freight services was completed in 1905 by the Tacoma Eastern Railroad, leading to the economic expansion of what would become Mineral.
+The arsenic mines were temporarily successful for approximately five years but they began to wane, losing value as the market for the mineral disappeared.
+A minor recession occurred due to the closing of the mines as workers were paid in company stock rather than wages.